poonkt/eth-address-observer/README.md

 The library is used with combination of [web3.js](https://www.npmjs.com/package/web3).
 You need to run a local or remote [Ethereum](https://www.ethereum.org/) node to use this library.

-## Disclaimer

-Library isn't well tested and possibly could contain bugs, **use it in production on your own risk**.
-Also feel free to contribute.

 ## Installation

 ```bash